BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics: Results

 These results suggest that current frontier models can reliably execute multi-step bioinformatics workflows end-to-end, reaching the requested final artifact without additional scaffolding.
 In contrast, the open-weight models evaluated here show materially lower completion rates.

-To investigate whether this discrepancy is the result of a model's internal knowledge or multi-turn agentic capabilities, we have instructed the models to produce just a higher-level plan, without execution, of the pipelines with the same input data and task prompt as in the vanilla evaluation suite.
-We then instructed GPT-5.1 to score each plan on a 1–5 scale.
-As seen in \ref{fig:plans_vs_completion}, planning quality correlates with overall agentic performance (Pearson r=0.61), suggesting that models with better plans generally translate into higher end-to-end pipeline completion success.
+\textbf{Planning ability evaluation.} To investigate whether this discrepancy in performance is the result of a model's internal knowledge or multi-turn agentic capabilities, we instruct the models to produce a higher-level plan without execution of the pipelines with the same input data and task prompt as in the clean run.
+We then instruct GPT-5.1 to score each plan on a 1–5 scale.
+As shown in \autoref{fig:plans_vs_completion}, planning quality correlates with overall agentic performance (Pearson $R=0.61$), suggesting that the capability of producing better plans translates into higher end-to-end pipeline completion success.
 However, this relationship is not deterministic; open-weight models tended to receive lower planning scores, yet some models (e.g., Gemini-Pro-3) produced weaker plans than frontier models while still completing pipelines at high success rates.
-This indicates that strong completion can sometimes be achieved despite comparatively lower-quality explicit planning, or that success depends on meeting a baseline level of domain knowledge, while shortcomings in agentic capabilities remain the main bottleneck for open-weight models.
+Thus, successful completion can be achieved despite lower-quality explicit planning, indicating that success depends on meeting a certain level of domain knowledge, while shortcomings in agentic capabilities remain the main bottleneck for open-weight models.

-We also observed a qualitative difference in failure modes during manual inspection of a subset of runs: some closed-source models appeared more prone to getting stuck in repeated error-correction loops or terminating prematurely before reaching a solution, whereas frontier models more often recovered and completed the pipeline.
-We did not conduct a systematic analysis of these behaviors, which we leave to future work.
+We also observed a qualitative difference in failure modes during manual inspection of a subset of runs: some open-weight models appeared more prone to getting stuck in repeated error-correction loops or terminating prematurely before reaching a solution, whereas frontier models more often recovered and completed the pipeline.
+We leave a systematic analysis of these behaviors to future work.